 - 1978: Patrick Franz is named Artistic Director.
 Budget tops $1 million and subscriber base reaches 4,000.

 - 1979: PBT School is established.

 As it entered its second decade, Pittsburgh Ballet Theatre cemented its place among the nation’s leading ballet companies.
 By the 1981-82 Season, PBT had made its New York City debut and toured to 28 states, Canada and the Virgin Islands.
 In 1982, PBT entered a new era with the appointment of Patricia Wilde as artistic director – a position she would hold for 15 years.
 The former New York City Ballet principal invigorated the dancers with her refined technique and the works of modern masters, including her mentor, George Balanchine.
 In addition to Balanchine masterworks, PBT took on full-length classics like Don Quixote and premiered the first ballet rendition of The Great Gatsby.
 With an eye toward the future, the Company launched PBT School’s first Intensive Summer Program and established the Schenley Program for high school students balancing academic and artistic studies.
-In 1984, Loti and Leon Falk gifted the Company with its current Liberty Avenue studios and a new home for both the Company and School.
+In 1983, Loti and Leon Falk purchased a warehouse in the Strip District and gifted it to PBT to refurbish into a new, more expansive home for both the Company and School.